luis901101/cloudflare/README.md

 ### Final notes:
 - Every class, property and function is documented and references Cloudfare's official documentation.
 - Check the example project to see how to use this package from a flutter app.
-- Check the unit tests to see how to use each api in details.
+- Check the unit and integration tests to see how to use each api in details.